justinmahar/react-social-media-embed/README.md

 ### Features include:

 - **🚀 Quick and easy**
-  - Embed content quickly and easily from the most popular social media platforms
+  - Embed content quickly and easily for the most popular social media platforms.
+Just provide a URL!
+- **💁 Live demos**
+  - Give the embeds a try and play with their props using live examples.
+- **⚙️ Customizable**
+  - Each embed supports all div props and provides additional options, such as a placeholder.
+- **💪 Resilient**
+  - If embedding fails, it automatically retries using a configurable retry delay.

 ## Table of Contents